Matchi-chan/matchi-chan.github.com/README.md

 matchi-chan.github.com
 ----
-A blog thing I wanted to make, located at matchi.labcoats.eu
+My website, located at matchi.labcoats.eu and hosted by Github Pages